metarank/metarank/doc/xx_api_schema.md

 - `session`: session identifier, a single visitor may have multiple sessions.
 - `fields`: an optional array of extra fields that you can use in your model, for more information refer to [Supported events](xx_event_schema.md).
 - `items`: which particular items were displayed to the visitor.
 - `items.id`: id of the content item.
-Should match the `item` property from metadata event.
+Should match the `item` property from item metadata event.
 - `items.relevancy`: a score which was used to rank these items.
 For example, it can be BM25/tfidf score coming from ElasticSearch.
 If your system doesn't return any relevancy score, just use `1` as a value.

 ### Response format